 - If you are a dog owner, please consider other residents and make sure you pick up any dog waste and dispose of it responsibly.

-We all have a role to play in keeping our streets clean and we want people to take pride in the area where they live or work.
+- We all have a role to play in keeping our streets clean and we want people to take pride in the area where they live or work.
 The Council is appreciative of the efforts of volunteer litter pickers and we recognise the real difference that these people can make to local neighbourhoods and public open spaces by complementing the cleaning activities of the Council and other service providers.
 Litter picking in a public place will always involve a level of risk to the individuals involved and the Council will always support volunteer litter pickers by providing health and safety advice and guidance.
 We can also provide bags and lend litter picking equipment and co-ordinate the collection of any bags of litter accumulated by volunteers.
-Anyone who is interested in becoming a volunteer litter picker or starting a community litter picking group is encouraged to contact us
+If you would further information on equipment that we have available for loan please email

 The Council provides litter bins on its streets, in its parks and open spaces and within its shopping centres.
 Litter bins are for the disposal of small items of rubbish such as paper, cans, bottles, packaging and dog waste.
 They are not for the disposal of domestic refuse.
 The placing of domestic refuse in a litter bin is a fly tipping offence for which there are heavy penalties.
 The Council will take all steps necessary to help ensure that litter bins remain fit for their intended purpose and are available for people to deposit items of litter.
 This includes taking enforcement action.
 All incidents where domestic refuse has been placed in or alongside litter bins will be investigated by Enforcement Officers and those found to be responsible will face being issued with a fixed penalty notice or prosecution.